Enzo-Unified/businesscentral/README.md

-# BusinessCentral Data Integration
+# Business Central Data Integration

-This repo provides an overview of Enzo Server integration capabilities with BusinessCentral (Microsoft 365) and sample SQL code to read and write data through the BusinessCentral API and ODataV4 endpoint (either provided by Microsoft or exposed by your AL logic).
+This repo provides an overview of Enzo Server integration capabilities with Business Central (Microsoft 365) and sample SQL code to read and write data through the Business Central API and ODataV4 endpoint (either provided by Microsoft or exposed by your AL logic).

 > NOTE: This project is under construction and should be considered in DRAFT mode.
 Feedback is welcome: info@enzounified.com

 # Overview
-Enzo Server provides deep integration capabilities with BusinessCentral's APIs and OData endpoints to enable rapid Business Process Automation and data discovery use cases.
+Enzo Server provides deep integration capabilities with Business Central's APIs and OData endpoints to enable rapid Business Process Automation and data discovery use cases.

 ## About Enzo Server
-Enzo Server provides direct connectivity to BusinessCentral using native SQL commands to read/write data quickly.
+Enzo Server provides direct connectivity to Business Central using native SQL commands to read/write data quickly.
 Using SQL commands allows integration teams to quickly build otherwise complex business process automation logic and enables data discovery scenarios.
 SQL Server Management Studio (SSMS) is the recommended tool to execute SQL commands against Enzo by either connecting directly to Enzo or using a Linked Server to Enzo.
 Since Enzo Server is a SQL Server emulator, you can connect to it directly.
 Enzo implements a subset of the T-SQL language necessary to access the API of the remote system; complex SQL operations (such as JOIN or GROUP BY) are not supported.

-Enzo Server works by installing __adapters__, which abstract access to specific endpoints; the BusinessCentral adapter is designed to expose the BC API and ODataV4 endpoints as SQL commands, and can be extended and/or customized to your needs and custom BC endpoints.
+Enzo Server works by installing __adapters__, which abstract access to specific endpoints; the Business Central adapter is designed to expose the BC API and ODataV4 endpoints as SQL commands, and can be extended and/or customized to your needs and custom BC endpoints.
 In addition, Enzo hides the low-level OAuth 2.0 authentication complexity, automatically generates and stores Bearer Tokens securely, and refreshes the Bearer Tokens as needed, automatically.
 You can also create your OAuth token separately.

 ## Direct vs. Linked Server Connections
 Enzo Server accepts connections from SSMS directly or through Linked Server.
 When creating integration scripts, such as jobs using the SQL Server Agent for example, or creating deep integrations within a database (as a Stored Procedure for example), connecting to Enzo through a Linked Server connection is necessary.
 Most operations can be performed either directly or through a Linked Server connection, but there are differences due to the way Linked Server works.

-As a result, the following table outlines which operations are officially supported for the BusinessCentral adapter (note: in some cases, an unsupported operation may work, but it is not guaranteed to work in future releases):
+As a result, the following table outlines which operations are officially supported for the Business Central adapter (note: in some cases, an unsupported operation may work, but it is not guaranteed to work in future releases):

 | Operation | Direct | Linked Server |
 |---|---|---|